DanNixon/FP_StreamTimelapse/INSTALL_CONFIG.md

 Configure timelapse
 -------------------

-8. Configure delay between timelapse captures, this is set in [start_timelapse.sh](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/start_timelapse.sh#L22), by default it is set to 5000ms.
+8. Configure delay between timelapse captures, this is set in [start_timelapse.sh](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/start_timelapse.sh), by default it is set to 5000ms.
-9. Configure timelapse image filenames, this can be set in [start_timelapse.sh](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/start_timelapse.sh#L22), where ```%d``` is the frame number (this is very important, if the filename does not have a %d the same file will be overwritten every capture)
+9. Configure timelapse image filenames, this can be set in [start_timelapse.sh](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/start_timelapse.sh), where ```%d``` is the frame number (this is very important, if the filename does not have a %d the same file will be overwritten every capture)
+10. Configure GPS options:
+	-	GPS can be enabled/disabled by editing the ```USE_GPS``` line of start_timelapse.sh
+	-	To record GPS data only set min capture distance in start_timelapse.sh to 0
+	-	Alternatively, set this to a distance (either miles or KM, see below) which has to have been covered in the timelapse delay if a new image is to be taken
+	-	The unit of the above option and unit in which speed is recorded in GPS EXIF can be configured in gps.cpp, by changing the ```gps_speed_units``` option (note that the distance covered option is in KM in Knots is selected as the speed unit)

 Configure streaming_timelapse
 -----------------------------

-10. Configure timelapse camera options ( [main.cpp L17](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/streaming_timelapse/main.cpp#L17) )
+11. Configure timelapse camera options ( [main.cpp](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/streaming_timelapse/main.cpp) )
-11. Configure MJPG stream camera options ( [main.cpp L18](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/streaming_timelapse/main.cpp#L18) )
+12. Configure MJPG stream camera options ( [main.cpp](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/streaming_timelapse/main.cpp) )
-12. Configure misc timelapse options ( [main.cpp L19-20](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/streaming_timelapse/main.cpp#L19) )
+13. Configure misc timelapse options ( [main.cpp](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/streaming_timelapse/main.cpp) )
 	-	min_tl_delay = having a timelapse period too low reduced stream consistency, a minimum helps prevent that
 	-	tl_cap_run_in = time camera module is running for before capturing a timelapse image, improves consistency of exposure
-13. Configure equi. image generation ( [main.cpp L42](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/streaming_timelapse/main.cpp#L42) )
+14. Configure equi. image generation ( [main.cpp](https://github.com/DanNixon/FP_StreamTimelapse/blob/master/stream_tl/streaming_timelapse/main.cpp) )
 	-	Parameters same as general equi. generation

 Optional Stuff